 HIIT (high-intensity interval training) is a more formal, athlete-crowd way to describe the same thing.
 Typically HIIT is very intense, like bursting into a very fast run for a few minutes before slowing back down, or doing twenty quick jumping jacks in the middle of your aerobic stretches.
 Don’t worry if that’s not for you – you can bring the same concept to a walking routine that gets you active with less impact on your body.

-As you build up your endurance, you can increase the fast walking time and decrease the slower walking time.
+As you build up your endurance and hit a new step goal, you can increase the fast walking time and decrease the slower walking time.
 Or, you can boost the intensity by jogging instead of walking.
 There’s really no limit to how you can use intervals in your walk.
 Here are 2 suggestions from Pacer:

 2) Benefits of Interval Training

 There’s nothing wrong with steady speed walking.
 Walking is a great way to get your recommended daily cardio exercise.
 Interval walking allows you to get more intense, burn more calories and get more steps in a given time.
 It’s also great for people who may not be able to maintain a fast pace for long periods of time.
 For the more experienced or adventurous, you can push yourself harder for that short intense period because you know you’ll soon be able to rest up.

 In a single burst, your number of steps per minute will skyrocket, as will the number of calories you burn in a very short period of time.
 Your heart rate will jump to a healthy anaerobic or aerobic exercise level.
 The muscles you use during your interval will get a real workout and will build stronger and more reliable with each burst.
 Interval workouts also make walking more fun and interesting as you’re constantly varying what you’re doing.